utkarsh-1602/interview-approaches/frontend-concepts/reactjs/Readme.md

 > (Every Concept Consists of Real world Scenario usecase of it)

 **Components and props**:
 - Components are the building blocks of a React application.
-They encapsulate the UI and functionality.
+They are like reusable pieces of code that represent different parts of a user interface.
 - props allow data to be passed from a parent component to a child component.
 - Example: Imagine a blog application where you have a Post component.
 You pass the post details (title, author, content) as props to the Post component from a parent component.